Scientific-Python-Translations/content-sync/README.md

 1. **Checkout Source Repository**: The action checks out the specified `source-repo` and `source-ref`.

-2. **Copy Content**: It copies the contents of `source-folder` from the source repository.
+2. **Copy Content**: It copies the contents of `source-path` from the source repository.

 3. **Checkout Translations Repository**: The action checks out the specified `translations-repo` and `translations-ref`.

-4. **Place Synced Content**: It places the copied content into the specified `translations-folder` within the translations repository.
+4. **Place Synced Content**: It places the copied content into the specified `translations-source-path` within the translations repository.

-5. **Commit and PR Creation**: The action commits the changes with the specified and creates a Pull Request with signed commits and performs and automatic merge.
+5. **Commit and PR Creation**: The action commits the changes with the specified and creates a Pull Request with signed commits and performs and automatic merge if the option is enabled.

 ## 🤖 Bot Activity